practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 https://c9x.me/compile/

-With a program execution time of around 42 milliseconds, the Blaise Pascal Compiler built executable cannot impress executables built with Object Free Pascal or Free Pascal, Unleashed: [Microbenchmark program: speed part in different Pascal dialects and compiler modes](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Free%20Pascal#microbenchmark-program-speed-part-in-different-pascal-dialects-and-compiler-modes)
+With a program execution time of around 42 milliseconds, the Blaise Pascal Compiler built executable cannot impress executables built by Object Free Pascal or Free Pascal, Unleashed: [Microbenchmark program: speed part in different Pascal dialects and compiler modes](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Free%20Pascal#microbenchmark-program-speed-part-in-different-pascal-dialects-and-compiler-modes)

-However, the Blaise Pascal Compiler offers a second option, and that is to compile (compliant) Pascal source code to the Intermediate Language (IL or IR for Intermediate Representation) of the QBE compiler backend:
+However, the Blaise Pascal Compiler offers a second option, and that is to compile (compliant) Pascal source code into the Intermediate Language (IL or IR for Intermediate Representation) of the QBE compiler backend:

 ```
 $ blaise